Approaches to Researching Students and STEM

-Below are suggested approaches to researching females and STEM (science, technology, engineering, and mathematics).
+Below are suggested approaches to researching people and STEM (science, technology, engineering, and mathematics).

-- In addition to studying education practices, curricula, and instructional materials, investigate the role of significant individuals in relation to females and STEM, such as peers, family members, education professionals (teachers, school administrators, school counselors, teacher educators, etc.), and employers.
-Also consider the role played by the media and other information/image sources, among other community and societal influences related to females' life experiences.
+- In addition to studying education practices, curricula, and instructional materials, investigate the role of significant individuals in relation to students and STEM, such as peers, family members, education professionals (teachers, school administrators, school counselors, teacher educators, etc.), and employers.
+Also consider the role played by the media and other information/image sources, among other community and societal influences related to all student life experiences.

-As with any research, it is important to identify gaps in existing research and to attempt to fill those gaps, as well as to contribute to theory regarding females and STEM.
+As with any research, it is important to identify gaps in existing research and to attempt to fill those gaps, as well as to contribute to theory regarding students and STEM.

 Note: This sheet may be freely distributed with full reference information and no alteration of content.